Bagha Jatin: Student in Calcutta

-Fed up with the colonial system of education, Jatin left for Muzaffarpore in 1899, as secretary of barrister Pringle Kennedy, founder and editor of the Trihoot Courrier.
-He was impressed by this historian: through his editorials and from the Congress platform, he showed how urgent it was to have an Indian National Army and to react against the British squandering of Indian budget to safeguard their interests in China and elsewhere.
+Fed up with the colonial system of education, Jatin left for Muzaffarpur in 1899, as secretary of barrister Pringle Kennedy, founder and editor of the Trihoot Courrier.
+He was impressed by this historian; through his editorials and from the Congress platform, he showed how urgent it was to have an Indian National Army and to react against the British squandering of Indian budget to safeguard their interests in China and elsewhere.

 Marriage

 In 1900, Jatin married Indubala Banerjee of Kumarkhali upazila in Kushtia; they had four children: Atindra (1903–1906), Ashalata (1907–1976), Tejendra (1909–1989), and Birendra (1913–1991).

-Struck by Atindra’s death, Jatin, with his wife and sister, set out on a pilgrimage and recovered their inner peace by receiving initiation from the saint Bholanand Giri of Hardwar.
-Aware of his disciple’s revolutionary commitments, the holy man extended to him his full support.
+Struck by Atindra's death, Jatin, with his wife and sister, set out on a pilgrimage and recovered their inner peace by receiving initiation from the saint Bholanand Giri of Haridwar.
+Aware of his disciple's revolutionary commitments, the holy man extended to him his full support.

 Title Bagha Jatin

 Upon returning to his native village Koya in March 1906, Jatin learned about the disturbing presence of a tiger in the vicinity; while scouting in the nearby jungle, he came across a Royal Bengal tiger and fought hand-to-hand with it.
 Wounded, he managed to strike with a Small dagger (Khukuri) on the tiger's neck, killing it instantly.
 The famous surgeon of Calcutta, Suresh Prasad Sarbadhikari, "took upon himself the responsibility for curing ...
 [Jatin,] whose whole body had been poisoned by the tiger's nails."
 Impressed by Jatin's exemplary heroism, Dr. Sarbadhikari published an article about Jatin in the English press.
-The Government of Bengal awarded him a silver shield with the scene of him killing the tiger engraved on it.
+The government of Bengal awarded him a silver shield with the scene of him killing the tiger engraved on it.
 The title 'Bagha', meaning 'Tiger' in Bengali, became associated with him since then.